 By clicking the button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.

-Method 1# Merge Access Tables Using Append Method
+Method 1# Merge Access Tables Using the Append Method

 We all know the Access database mainly consists of tables.
-So if your database is having two similar tables, then without going through the lengthy manual procedure you can easily merge it by using the append query.
+So if your database has two similar tables, then without going through the lengthy manual procedure, you can easily merge them by using the append query.

 Apart from this, you have the option to select the records which you need to copy from the source table and after that append them to the destination table.